demisto/content/CONTRIBUTING.md

 Some requirements for scripts yml are:
 1. Make it has a description
-2. Should be added under folder Scripts, with name convention to start with suffix `script-`
+2. It should be added under the Script folder, using the naming convention starting with prefix `script-`
 3. If the script uses some Docker image, make sure it's publicly available on docker hub

 ## Contributing Integrations